When you are around 28 weeks pregnant, you may be offered the opportunity to meet with a health visitor from your local team.

 View the below video for further information on our Surrey perinatal mental health service.

 Do you know why Vitamin D supplements are important for you and your child?
 Please read more on our advice page, and find out about Healthy Start vitamins.

-If you have any queries concerning your child’s progress, please contact our advice line or come along to one of our child health drop-ins where we would be happy to discuss any aspect of health and well-being for you and your family.
+If you have any queries concerning your child’s progress, please contact our advice line where we are happy to discuss any aspect of health and wellbeing for you and your family.

 For further information